autocrypt/autocrypt/doc/level1.rst

   referenced by ``addr``.
 See also :ref:`preliminary recommendation` for how this key is selected.

-- SHOULD contain only a single user id in the key material from the ``keydata`` attribute, which matches the ``addr`` attribute.
-This avoids leaking unrelated identities between recipients.
+- If a key has multiple user ids, only one SHOULD be contained in ``keydata``.
+If present, that user id SHOULD match the ``addr`` attribute.
+This is only relevant for keys which came from or were merged with data from external sources.

 - SHOULD NOT include a ``prefer-encrypt`` attribute.